rajdeepbaru/525a1/cs609-autumn2024_25-/lab06-OpenStack/README.md

 sudo vim /etc/chrony/chrony.conf
 ```

-2. Please add the following line in the file.
+2. Then press `i` and add the following line in the file.
 ```shell
 server ntp.iitdh.ac.in iburst
 ```